Cop closed for beating auto-rickshaw driver

 Tariqul Islam, superintendent of Natore police, signed the order, said the OC.

-Locals said auto-rickshaw driver Harun Ali was returning to his Baisha village home from Damdama around 11:00pm on Thursday, reports our Natore correspondent.
+Locals said auto-rickshaw driver Harun Ali was returning to his Baisha village home from Damdama around 11:00pm on Thursday.

 When he reached in front of Desh Furniture Shop in Upazila Parishad Road area, ASI Salim Reza and two others got into the rickshaw and asked him to take them to the Singra bus stand.